hackwithakki/BlueDucky/README.md

 ᯓ➤ pip3 install -r requirements.txt
 ```

-## ⚙️ How It Works Operational Steps 🕹️
+## ⚙️ How it Works Operational Steps 🕹️
 ᯓ➤ After starting, it prompts for the target MAC address.

 ᯓ➤ Leave it blank to start auto-scanning.

 ᯓ➤ Devices previously found are stored in known_devices.txt.

 ᯓ➤ If that file exists,and checks this file before scanning. it’s used as a device cache

 ᯓ➤ The script executes using payload.txt file.

 ᯓ➤ Successful execution will auto-connects and executes keystrokes.

 ## Duckyscript 💻